-Figure 2: Critical residual demand in the cooperating two-regional systems Great Britain - France (left) and Germany - France (right) for LOLE = $3 \, h/y$
+Figure 2: Critical residual demand in the cooperating two-regional systems Great Britain (GB)-France (FR) (left) and Germany (DE)-France (FR) (right) for LOLE = 3 h/y

 The capacity value of wind power.
-Figure 3 shows the capacity value of wind power derived from Equation (10)) and the full dataset for isolated and cooperating two-regional systems.
-In general, our results confirm that the capacity value decreases with increasing capacity installations due to decreasing returns to scale (e.g., see numerical evidence by Hasche et al. (2011) or Keane et al. (2011), or theoretical analyses by Zachary and Dent (2011) or Hagspiel (2016)).
-For perfectly reliable systems (LOLE=0), the problem reduces to the analysis of the hour with peak residual load.
+Figure 3 shows the capacity value of wind power derived from Equation (10) and the full dataset for isolated and cooperating two-regional systems.
+The graph depicts the capacity value of increasing wind capacities ranging from 0-80 GW in the respective region, while in the cooperation case the installed wind capacity in the interconnected region is held constant at its installed capacity in 2014, as listed in Table 3 in the Appendix.
+In general, our results confirm that the capacity value decreases with increasing capacity installations due to decreasing returns to scale (e.g., see numerical evidence by Hasche et al. (2011) or Keane et al. (2011), or theoretical analyses by Zachary and Dent (2011) or Hagspiel (2018)).
+For perfectly reliable systems (LOLE = 0), the problem reduces to the analysis of the hour with peak residual load.
 Due to the stochastic nature and at times low output of wind power, this approach yields low and rather flat capacity values in a perfectly reliable system (Figures 3a, 3b).
 Flat capacity values arise when peak residual load is reduced at a constant rate with increasing wind capacity.
-Relaxing the reliability constraint to LOLE=3 (Figures 3c, 3d) and the corresponding EEU (Figures 3e, 3f) increases the capacity value of wind, due to the fact that wind is then allowed to deliver its contribution within a longer (i.e., relaxed) period.
+Relaxing the reliability constraint to LOLE = 3 (Figures 3c, 3d) and the corresponding EEU (Figures 3e, 3f) increases the capacity value of wind, due to the fact that wind is then allowed to deliver its contribution within a longer (i.e., relaxed) period.14 Note that this results from the shaved off peaks due to load curtailment.
 Thus we observe that setting a low reliability level EEU results in flat capacity values for wind power which in turn increases equivalent firm capacity requirements and thereby total system costs.

 Figure 3 also shows how the capacity value of wind is affected by cooperation, i.e., a change in the reference system the wind may contribute to.
-For LOLE = 0, wind in Great Britain and France does not benefit from cooperation, as the interconnector is used to its full capacity during peak load, irrespective of the installed wind capacity in the two regions (Figures 3a, 3b).
-In contrast, the usage of German interconnectors during peak load increases with increasing wind capacity, thus reducing the equivalent firm capacity requirements of the interconnected system, and resulting in improved wind capacity values (Figure 3b).
+For LOLE = 0, wind in Great